-- Now add the ginger, garlic, onion and chili and continue frying for a further minute before adding the turmeric and garam masala.
+- Now add the ginger, garlic, onion and chilli and continue frying for a further minute before adding the coriander, turmeric, chilli powder and garam masala.
 Cook for 1 more minute.

 - Now turn the heat down to low and add the potatoes to the pan.
 Mix in 125ml (½ cup) of water, put the lid on and continue cooking for about 10-15 minutes, stirring regularly, or until the potatoes are just tender.
 You may need to add a little extra water to stop them sticking to the pan as theey cook.
 Add just enough water to keep the potatoes mobile in the pan.

-- Top with fresh cilantro (coriander leaves) and serve.
+- Top with fresh cilantro (coriander leaves) and red chillies, and serve.